Regional Fertility Program

 No, HSGs are only done Monday-Thursday @ 8:00 am or Fridays @ 8:30 am.

-No, a HSG can't be done if you have full flow bleeding.
-However, if you are just lightly spotting you can still have the HSG done.
+An HSG can't be done if you have full flow bleeding.
+However, if you are just lightly spotting you can still have the HSG performed.

 If there are no complications 3-4 days later.

-Yes, but we recommend that someone drive you to and from the procedure in the event you may have abdominal cramping.
+Yes, but we recommend that someone drive you to and from the procedure given the possibility that you may experience some abdominal cramping.

-It all depends on how you feel, you may need to take a half day or a full day off work depending on how much cramping you have after the procedure.
+It all depends on how you feel, you may need to take a half day or a full day off work depending on how much cramping you experience after the procedure.

 The HSG is covered under your provincial health care plan.